 The Graff 7A Ranch offers pig races, hay bale jump, twin cow train, a hayride, the MatterCorn Slide Mountain and of course, a seven-acre South Texas maize that will challenge you and the whole family.

 This corn maze in Hondo grows about 12 feet high.
 It is divided into 2 parts and each part takes approximately 15-30 minutes to walk.
 You’ll have to solve the clues along the way or you might get you lost if you answer incorrectly.
 Do you have what it takes to find your way out of the maze?
-The ranch is open from September 19 to November 28.
+The ranch is open until November 21.

 9. P-6 Farms, Montgomery